rgrannell1/peruse/README.md

 #### Shortcuts

+Peruse binds the following shortcuts to each target page:

 - <kbd>1</kbd>: set speed to slow
 - <kbd>2</kbd>: set speed to medium
 - <kbd>3</kbd>: set speed to fast